tenzir/tenzir/docker/thehive/README.md

 If you want to connect to a VAST server running as a Docker Compose service, some extra networking settings required.
 Those are specified in `thehive.vast.yaml`.
-For instance from the `docker/compose/` directory you can
+For instance from the `docker/compose/` directory run:
-run:

 ```bash
 docker compose \